About the 2019 City Council Candidate Questionnaire

 To empower Boston’s education voters, BCEE will develop and distribute a Candidate Questionnaire to all candidates for District and At-Large City Council seats on the ballot in Boston in 2019.

-We’ll collect and share candidates’ positions regarding public education governance, policies and funding and share them with the public via an easy to use SCORECARD.
+We’ll collect and share candidates’ positions regarding public education governance, policies and funding and share them with the public on our website and on social media.

 WHAT’s in it for Boston’s Education Voters?

-The BCEE questionnaire will collect 2019 city council candidates’ positions regarding public education governance, policies and funding and share them with the public via an easy to use SCORECARD, so that:
+The BCEE questionnaire will collect 2019 city council candidates’ positions regarding public education governance, policies and funding and share them with the public, so that:

 • Citizens will better understand candidates’ and elected officials’ positions on the critical issue of public education

 • Candidates’ responses will help voters understand how well-aligned candidates’ positions, priorities, and commitments are with their own